-Ragù Bolognese is one of the most famous sauce in the world.
-Everyone loves it: it is fragrant, delicious, unique; nothing says family like it.
-Although the traditional recipe has a specific method and cooking time, you may prepare it yourself wherever you are in the world, right there in your kitchen!
+Ragù Bolognese is one of the most famous sauces in the world.
+Everyone loves its fragrance, its delicious taste, and its uniqueness.
+Nothing says “family” like it does.
+Although the traditional recipe has a specific method and cooking time, you may prepare it yourself wherever you are in the world, right there in your kitchen.

 What is ragù?

 It is a scrumptious sauce to season pasta (fresh eggs pasta is the most suitable: tagliatelle or cappelletti), made of four different kinds of meat (veal and pork), vegetables (carrots, celery, onions) to give taste, wine, and milk.